Elastic and inelastic $J/\psi$ photoproduction in $p$-$p$ collisions at LHC energies: the feature of Weizs\"{a}cker-Williams approximation: INTRODUCTION

+According to the purposes discussed above, in this work, we consider the $J/\psi$ photoproduction in $p$-$p$ collisions at LHC energies.
+We present the comparison between WWA and the exact treatment which reduces to the WWA in the limit $Q^{2}\rightarrow0$ and can be considered as the generalization of Leptoproduction~\cite{Graudenz:1993tg,Fleming:1997fq}.
+The kinematical relations matched with the exact treatment are also achieved.
+And then we discuss the production rate of photoproduction and fragmentation processes by comparing with leading order (LO) contribution.

-This paper is organized as follow.
-Section \ref{Formalism} presents the formalism of exact treatment for the $J/\psi$ photoproduction in p-p UPCs.
-Based on the method of Martin and Ryskin, the coherent and incoherent contributions, and the elastic and inelastic interactions are considered simultaneously.
-EPA is also introduced by taking $Q^{2}\rightarrow0$ in the exact treatment.
-Section \ref{Numerical results} illustrates the numerical results, the distributions of $Q^{2}$, $z$ and $p_{T}$, and the total cross sections are presented.
-Finally, the summary and conclusions are given in Section \ref{Summary and conclusions}.
-To avoid confusion, the terminology "coherent" or "incoherent" is always used to describe the photon emission types in this paper, which is different in many literatures where the "coherent" and "incoherent" usually refer to the case that the target nucleus remains intact or break up after scattering with photon.
+This paper is organized as follows.
+Section~\ref{Exac} presents the formalism of exact treatment, where the direct, resolved and fragmentation contributions are included.
+Based on Martin-Ryskin method, the coherent and incoherent-photon emissions, and the elastic and inelastic processes are considered simultaneously.
+In Section~\ref{WWA}, the WWA is discussed by switching the exact formulae into the WWA ones in the limit $Q^{2}\rightarrow0$.
+Section~\ref{Numerical results} provides the numerical results, the distributions of $Q^{2}$, $y$, $z$, $p_{T}$, and $y_{r}$, and the total cross sections are presented.
+The summary and conclusions are given in Section~\ref{Summary and conclusions}.